Genentech/g_ani/README.md

    ```
    scripts/sdfNNPConfAnalysis.pl -in tests/data/CCCC.sdf -out out.sdf -sampleOtherMin
    ```
    The input file contains two conformations of butane.
 The output file will contain 16 conformations.
-8 for each input conformation evaluating the strain and highlighting the areas of the input conformation with the highest strain.
+8 for each input conformation evaluating the strain and highlighting the areas of the input conformation with the highest strain (cf. below).

 ## Features